 Our dentists are trained to administer IV sedation in the arm or the back of the hand; to many, this only feels like a small pinch.
 Our goal at Burns Dentistry is to ensure our patients feel comfortable and attended to during their time with us.
-Please call 623-584-9844 for more details on IV sedation in Sun City and Sun City West, Arizona, and our team will gladly answer your questions.
+Contact our office in Sun City or Sun City West, Arizona for more details on IV sedation.